openEOPlatform/documentation/join/free_trial.md

     <figcaption>Joining openEO Platform: Step 2</figcaption>
 </figure>

-After enrollment (you will likely have seen a message "Petition confirmed"), a manual approval will take place and if possible, you will be granted access to the platform.
+After enrollment (you will likely have seen a message "Petition Submitted.
+Awaiting Review"), a manual approval will take place and you will be granted access to the platform.
 This process may take a few days, especially if there is high demand.
 You will receive an e-mail notification once your account has been approved by us and is part of the openEO Platform virtual organization.
+Your account will be removed from the Virtual Organization after 30 days.

-If you have any questions about the enrollment to openEO Platform or the Early Adopter program, please [contact us](https://openeo.cloud/contact/).
+If you have any questions about the enrollment to openEO Platform or the free trial period or the Early Adopter program, please [contact us](https://openeo.cloud/contact/).